Cassoulet (Tarbais) Bean

 West Coast–grown from classic French Tarbais seed stock.
 The most famous bean for a traditional cassoulet but versatile enough to become an everyday favorite.

+Check beans for debris, and rinse thoroughly.
+In a large pot, sauté aromatic vegetables (onions, garlic, celery, carrot, etc.) in olive oil.
+Add beans and enough water to cover by about 2 inches.
+Bring to a full boil for 10 to 15 minutes.
+Reduce heat to a gentle simmer, using a lid to help regulate the heat, and gently cook until done, 1 to 3 hours.
+Salt when the beans start to soften.
+A pre-soak of 2 to 6 hours will lessen the cooking time.
 To cook these beans as they would in France, simmer with carrot, onion, garlic, peppercorns, and a bouquet garni (bay leaves, celery leaves, fresh parsley, and/or fresh thyme tied with string or placed in a cheesecloth bag).
 For an extra-rich broth, throw in a thick slice of pancetta or a ham hock.

 Country of origin